avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 [comment]: <> (-------------------------------------------------------------------------)

 <details>
-<summary>IMX 6.6 scarthgap Linux releases</summary>
+<summary>IMX 93 FRDM 6.6 scarthgap Linux releases</summary>

-This process has been tested with FRDM-IMX93, but it should support other IMX MPU boards with that can load the 6.6 scarthgap Linux release.
+This process has been tested with FRDM-IMX93, but it should support other IMX MPU boards that can load the 6.6 scarthgap Linux release.

 While the default image on the device's eMMC could work as well, and even be restored or upgraded using the *uuu* tool,